Cucumber Onion Salad with Vinegar Dressing

 Recipe Ingredients

-This cucumber salad is perfect to make during the summer.
+This cucumber salad is perfect for making in the summer.

 - Cucumbers – You can use cucumbers from your garden, the farmer’s market, or even the grocery store.
 This recipe is so basic that you can make it with any type of cucumber.